-“Big deal” parenting is two things:
+“Big deal” parenting is two things.

 The first one is authority.
 Children must understand early that they have been born into a world of authority, and they are not it.
 The sooner a child submits to that, the more blessed his life is going to be.
-And so my children don’t belong to me.
-They belong to God.
+And so, my children don’t belong to me; they belong to God.
 He is the ultimate owner and authority.
-That means that I am a representative — an ambassador of the authority of God.
+That means that I am a representative, an ambassador, of the authority of God.
 I am the tone of God’s voice as a parent.
 I am the look on his face.
 I am the touch of his hand.

 Now this will make you weak in your knees.
-Here is what this means: Every time I exercise authority in the lives of my children and all those mundane little circumstances, it must be a beautiful picture of the authority of God.
+Here is what this means: Every time I exercise authority in the lives of my children, in all those mundane little circumstances, it must be a beautiful picture of the authority of God.
 I want my children to see authority as beautiful and giving and serving and loving and compassionate and patient and gracious, because that is the authority of God.
-Children are born with a natural antipathy toward authority — a natural hatred for authority.
+Children are born with a natural antipathy toward authority, a natural hatred for authority.
 And I want to depict authority in its divine beauty so that they will say, “Authority is a good thing.
 Authority is a wise thing.
 Authority is a protective thing.
 Authority doesn’t crush my freedom.
 It gives me freedom.”
 So that is a big deal.

-Here is a second thing: I know as a parent that there are mysteries of the universe that, if you don’t understand these mysteries, you won’t be what you are supposed to be and you won’t do what you are supposed to do.
+Here is a second thing: I know as a parent that there are mysteries of the universe that, if you don’t understand these mysteries, you won’t be what you are supposed to be, and you won’t do what you are supposed to do.
 The ultimate expression of that mystery is the mystery of the grace of the Lord Jesus Christ on the cross.
-But there are many, many mysteries — such as the mystery of the sovereignty of God.
+But there are many, many mysteries, such as the mystery of the sovereignty of God.

-So I look for all of these opportunities to unfold the mysteries that have been entrusted to me through the ministry of the Spirit, through the Word of God, to my children so that they are able to understand things that become the tracks on which human life was meant to be lived.
+So I look for all of these opportunities to unfold the mysteries that have been entrusted to me through the ministry of the Spirit, through the word of God, to my children so that they are able to understand things that become the tracks on which human life was meant to be lived.